-- 3. Tilt at an angle and insert the PSU cage into the slots on the system then slide it towards the rear of the system until the PSU cage is fully seated. - 4.
-Using the Phillips 2 screwdriver, tighten the screws that secure the PSU cage into the system.
+- 1. Tilt at an angle and insert the PSU into the slots on the system then slide it towards the rear of the system until the PSU is fully seated. - $\textbf{2.} \ \ \text{Using the Phillips 2 screwdriver, tighten the screws that secure the PSU to the system.}$

-Figure 83.
-Installing the PSU cage
+Figure 58.
+Installing the cabled PSU

-- 1. Connect all the power cables from the PSU to the system board and the drive backplane. - 2.
+- 1. Connect all the power cables from the PSU to the system board. - 2.
 Route the power cables properly and secure them with cable clips. - 3.
-Connect all the power cables from the PSU to the system board and the drive backplane. - 4.
 Follow the procedure listed in After working inside your system.